JyogitaThakur/50-Days-of-Javascript/Day-10/Readme.md

-## Write a function to remove array element based on object property?
+## Write a function to remove array element based on object property